HWeber-tech/emp_proving_ground_v1/docs/runbooks/final_dry_run.md

 The JSON summary contains the dry run audit (`summary`) plus the sign-off report.
 Harness incidents (unexpected exits, duration shortfalls) are embedded into `summary.metadata.harness_incidents`.

 Progress snapshots default to every 5 minutes; adjust with `--progress-interval-minutes` or disable by setting it to `0` when invoking the CLI.
 Each snapshot includes cumulative log stats (per-stream and per-level counts, first/last timestamps), the harness status/phase, elapsed runtime, optional incidents, plus any computed summary or sign-off verdict once available.
+When you supply `--progress-timeline-dir` (or rely on the orchestrator default), the harness also writes every snapshot to `<timeline>/snapshot-*.json`, producing an immutable timeline that governance reviewers can replay after the run.
+The turnkey orchestrator creates `<run_dir>/progress_timeline/` automatically; pass `--no-progress-timeline` to skip materialising the history.
 On shutdown the harness writes a final snapshot that locks in the exit code and sign-off decision so reviewers can audit the full run without tailing live logs.

 ### Watching progress snapshots in real time